 Food Type Comments 1 Pasta Cover with lid or vented plastic wrap.
 2 Meats, casseroles, pizza Cover with lid or vented plastic wrap.
 3 Fruits and vegetables Cover with lid or vented plastic wrap.
 4 Beverages, 8-10 oz.
-Use wide mouth mug.
+Works best with wide mouth mug-do not cover.
 5 Sauces and gravies Cover with lid or vented plastic wrap.
 6 Plate of leftovers (2 to 3 foods, 4 oz. each) Cover with vented plastic wrap.